Joe Rogan picked the wrong cancel culture hill to die on this time

 Joe Rogan has it made.
-For the mystifying salary of $100 million, he gets to say whatever the hell he wants, within reason, to millions of listeners on one of the world’s most prominent audio platforms.
-Sometimes he says something along the lines of his recent suggestion that healthy young people shouldn’t get vaxxed, and then people get mad at him and he has to walk it back.
+For the mystifying salary of $100 million, he gets to say whatever the hell he wants, within reason, to millions of listeners, on one of the world’s most prominent audio platforms.
+Sometimes he says something along the lines of healthy young people shouldn’t get vaxxed, and then people get mad at him and he has to walk it back.
 Apparently, though, Rogan’s life is so frictionless that he considers having to watch what he says at all a form of oppression.

 Although not all of us get paid exorbitant sums to do it, like Rogan, all Americans are similarly able to say whatever the hell they want, within reason.
-It’s just keeping up with the ever-evolving catalog of what’s considered “within reason” that the tricky part.
-Last week, Rogan fumed on his podcast about the tyranny of not being able to say everything that pops into his head, completely unfiltered by moral or social considerations, in a way that amounted to speculative science-fiction. “[I]f you give in to all these demands, it will get to the point straight white men are not allowed to talk,” Rogan said, in a clip that was circulating heavily online Monday night.
+It’s just keeping up with the ever-evolving catalog of what’s considered “within reason” that’s tricky.
+Last week, however, Rogan fumed on his podcast about the tyranny of not being able to say everything that pops into his head, completely unfettered by moral or social considerations, in a way that amounted to speculative science-fiction. “[I]f you give in to all these demands, it will get to the point straight white men are not allowed to talk,” Rogan said, in a clip that circulated heavily on Monday night.
 “It’s your privilege to express yourself when other people of color have been silenced throughout history.
 It will be you’re not allowed to go outside when so many people have been imprisoned for so many years.
 I’m not joking, it really will get there.”

 Ordinarily, a 1%-tier wealthy white man whining to a massive audience about what he can’t say would just be standard-issue grievance porn.
 Chum for the hungry.
-On this particular week, however, it’s the last topic Joe Rogan should personally be getting anywhere near, let alone raising the stakes on.
+On this particular week, though, it’s the last topic Joe Rogan should personally be getting anywhere near, let alone raising the stakes on.
 The reason?
 It’s the same week that one of Rogan’s friends came down with a serious case of Being Racist on Camera and got into serious career trouble in a way that couldn’t reasonably be considered “cancel culture” by anyone.

 Last week in Austin, I got to bring up Tony Hinchcliffe.
 This is what he said.
 Happy Asian (AAPI) Heritage Month! pic.twitter.com/9XG6upit2a